What is a spaceship?

 Multilayer Shell properties

+The densities of the shell layers of BEAM and TransHab could be used to estimate the mass of a 5000-m³ von Braun wheel.
 So, a 5000-m³ von Braun wheel would weigh about 195 tons if made from TransHab’s materials, which would need only 2 Starship launches; if made from BEAM-style materials, 5 launches would be needed.
-However, these volume-based estimates may be conservative since fabric mass scales with surface area rather than volume.
-Alternative calculations for the ideal spaceship using BEAM’s surface area density suggest its fabric shell alone could weigh as little as 28-75 tonnes depending on orbital debris environment.See detailed methodology, where the von Braun wheel volume is calculated to be 6650-m³ which is close to that of the ideal spaceship’s 6300-m³.
+Alternative calculations for the Ideal Spaceship using BEAM’s surface area density suggest its fabric shell alone could weigh as little as 28-75 tonnes depending on orbital debris environment.See detailed methodology, where the von Braun wheel volume is calculated to be 6650-m³ which is close to that of the Ideal Spaceship’s 6300-m³.
+Volume-based estimates are less optimistic than more simplified fabric mass estimates that are assumed to scale with surface area.Thanks, again, to Pete Lynn on catching poor phrasing for me earlier.

 Restraint Layer properties

-BEAM’s restraint layer, made from Vectran, was designed for a pressure of nearly 60-psi, determined from the product of the factor of safety of 4 and operational pressure of 14.7 psi for the ISS.
-This factor of safety is dictated by NASA structural design standard NASA-STD-5001.
-As per these requirements, it is also mandated that the habitat’s survival lifetime at the operating pressure of 14.7 psi exceed the intended duration by the same factor, i.e., 60 years survival if the intended mission duration is 15.
+BEAM’s restraint layer, made from Vectran, was designed for an operational pressure of nearly 60-psi; this is determined from the product of the factor of safety of 4 and operational pressure, which on the ISS atmospheric pressure (14.7 psi).
+The factor of safety is dictated by NASA structural design standard NASA-STD-5001Ultimate Design Factor in Table 6. .
+As per these requirements, it is also mandated that the habitat’s survival lifetime at the operating pressure of 14.7 psi exceed the intended duration by the same factorSee Section 4.4, page 24, on Fatigue and Creep. , i.e., 60 years survival if the intended mission duration is 15.

 Note that the chart above tells us that the loads experienced per unit length of the restraint layer increases with the diameter of a cylindrical shell — these loads are calculated from cylindrical hoop stress.
-What this behaviour looks like in practice for larger toroidal structures is unknown.I discussed these matters briefly with co-authors on Ref.
+What this behaviour looks like in practice for larger toroidal structures is unknown.This claim is based on discussions with co-authors of Ref.
 1, Doug Litteken at NASA Johnson and Tom Carno at Langley.
 Further, the chart tells us that TransHab’s loads were managed by weave patterns that scaled to a certain diameter of about 8.2-m at the specified loads.
 New restraint layer designs were patented by Bigelow for its 2250-m³ BA-2100, which within sits the grey region.
-Whether new materials were needed here are unclear to me but the ideal spaceship sits within this region — the wheel-shaped ideal spaceship is about 75-m diameter in the first chart of this blogpost.
+Whether new materials were needed here are unclear to me but the Ideal Spaceship sits within this region — the wheel-shaped Ideal Spaceship is about 75-m diameter in the first chart of this blogpost.
 If the claims made by Ref.
-1, that novel restraint materials are needed beyond 9-m inflatable cylindrical structures due to higher loads are true, then this also applied to our ideal spaceship as we are also dealing with a different geometry — what works on cylinders, which is what has been documented so far, might not necessarily apply to toruses.
-So I separate this into two challenges below (based on scale, as well as geometry).
+1, that novel restraint materials are needed beyond 9-m inflatable cylindrical structures due to higher loads are true, then this also applied to our Ideal Spaceship as we are also dealing with a different geometry — what works on cylinders, which is what has been documented so far, might not necessarily apply to toruses.
+So I separate this into two challenges below (based on scale and geometry).

 MMOD layer

-I will stop here for now and will likely come back and revise this blogpost in future while writing separate pieces to address other challenges pertaining to design and development of the ideal spaceship.
+I will stop here for now and will likely come back and revise this blogpost in future while writing separate pieces to address other challenges pertaining to design and development of the Ideal Spaceship.

 Conclusion